 Tian as a dish usually refers to a mixture of roasted vegetables cooking in a shallow dish, often with cheese or au gratin.
 This dish derives its name from the large, round, earthenware cooking pot used in Provence, France, but it may be cooked in any available baking dish.

 Vegetable tians are the most commonly seen recipes, but meat can also be included.
 Often the meat would be ground or diced and cooked before adding to the layered vegetables.

 Tian recipes traditionally have no added liquid, with the vegetables themselves providing the moisture in the dish.

 Tian dishes may be served as vegetable side dishes or featured as the main course.
 They make a lovely presentation for a family-style meal, buffet dinner, or for a potluck dinner.
 It can be served warm or at room temperature and often tastes even better as leftovers.
 For outdoor summer buffets, a room temperature vegetable tian should have a low food safety risk.

 Layering and arranging the vegetables in a tian gives them an elegant appearance.
 When garden vegetables are in season, a tian is a fun way to serve the bounty.
-The ubiquitous zucchini and summer squash, layered with tomatoes and potatoes and sprinkled with herbs and cheese is transformed into a dish everyone is eager to taste.
+The ubiquitous zucchini and summer squash, layered with tomatoes and potatoes and sprinkled with herbs and cheese are transformed into a dish everyone is eager to taste.

 To compose layers for a tian, slice the vegetables into rounds 1/8-inch thick.
 For example, zucchini, yellow squash, red potatoes, eggplant, Roma tomatoes of approximately equal diameter.
 Now take the stacks of each vegetable and alternate them, so you have a rainbow of colors.
 You now have multicolored stacks of vegetables, like a roll of coins.
 This is often used as the top layer of a tian, placed on its side in a swirl as the vegetables are slightly fanned out and seasoned.